gvwilson/thirdbit/_posts/2015/2015-01-17-open-bibliography-capstone.md

   In it,
   Orwell said that while Dickens saw the sins of Victorian society very clearly, he never allowed himself to see that those sins were part and parcel of how that society was organized.
-  The protagonists in Dickens' novels might be saved individually&mdash;an unexpected inheritance, a fortunate encounter with a pious benefactor, and the like&mdash;but such solutions leave the equally deserving people standing to their left and right still mired in muck.
+  The protagonists in Dickens' novels might be saved individually–an unexpected inheritance, a fortunate encounter with a pious benefactor, and the like–but such solutions leave the equally deserving people standing to their left and right still mired in muck.
   Equally,
   having friends who are still in academia mail me PDFs of papers doesn't help my neighbors,